How do you imagine the future?

 - People listen to and respect one another.
 There is equality, just laws and freedom from fear.

 - Life is local; families are peaceful.
-There is a strong community feeling and conflict resolution.
+There are a strong community feeling and conflict resolution.
 People help each other and have fun together.

 - Inner peace and personal development.